Nitrokey/nitrokey-documentation/source/components/software/nitropy/index.rst

 nitropy
 =======

-**nitropy** is a command-line interface for the Nitrokey FIDO2, Nitrokey Start, Nitrokey 3 and NetHSM.
+**nitropy** is a command-line interface for the Nitrokey FIDO2, Nitrokey Start, Nitrokey 3, Nitrokey Passkey and NetHSM.

 .. toctree::
    :maxdepth: 2